 The State Board of Education will be reviewing the GPS early next summer.
-We need your feedback on the GPS for this review.
-This document is available on the CD that you were given today.
-You may use the CD to copy and paste the document, which will allow you to increase space for your responses as needed.
+We need your feedback on the GPS for this review and on the implementation of the GPS to use as we implement Phase II and Phase III.
+You may copy and paste the document from the CD, which will allow you to increase space for your responses as needed.

-document, which will allow you to increase space for your responses as needed.
 1. List any terms or concepts in the GPS that you found to be ambiguous or confusing.

 2. Identify and explain any gaps in the GPS within a specific grade or course.
 By gaps, we mean knowledge, skills, or concepts that were absent but that were needed.
-3. Identify and explain any gaps in the GPS between grades or courses.
-Do not include gaps that might be present between QCC and GPS that will be eliminated when GPS are fully implemented.

-- 4. Identify any parts of a standard and its elements that you would change in some way if you could; explain why you would make each change. - 5.
+- 3. Identify and explain any gaps in the GPS between grades or courses.
+Do not include gaps that might be present between QCC and GPS that will be eliminated when GPS are fully implemented. - 4.
+Identify any parts of a standard and its elements that you would change in some way if you could; explain why you would make each change. - 5.
 Describe the topics/components of the GPS training that worked the best in terms of helping you implement the GPS. - 6.
 Describe the topics/components of the GPS training that did not work in terms of helping you implement the GPS.